-With this pack, gain visibility into devices being impacted by auto-start applications, and discover which applications are most frequently causing issues.
+With this pack, gain visibility into devices being impacted by auto-start applications, and discover which applications are most frequently causing issues or slow downs.

 Script Get Startup Impact